 Like all things in life, sunscreens are not created equal, regardless of whether they contain largely mineral or chemical filters, and blanket statements suggesting that "mineral sunscreens are better" are inaccurate and dangerous.
 The debacle involving the Honest Company's sunscreen last year illustrates this point.
 The company came out with a product that contained 9.3% zinc oxide and no other active ingredients.
 It was heavily marketed, carried by major retailers, and endorsed by the Environmental Working Group.
 SPF testing had been done by a private company, and the product had been deemed to have an SPF of 30 (which is isn't possible for a product that contains only 9.3% zinc oxide and no other sunscreen active ingredients).
 It wasn't long before reports emerged of individuals developing severe sunburns after having used the sunscreen, and the company now faces class action lawsuits over the issue.
 To their credit, they have since more than doubled the amount of zinc oxide in their sunscreen, but the point remains that buyers must beware when choosing their sun-protection products.

-Whether one should choose a mineral sunscreen versus one that largely uses chemical filters really depends not only on the active ingredients a sunscreen contains, but also on the circumstances in which a sunscreen is used, its such that there isn't a "one-size-fits-all" answer.
-A mineral sunscreen with an effective SPF of 15 may work reasonably well in Canadian fall, winter and spring, but may not protect from harmful sunburns when used at the beach in the Caribbean.
+Whether one should choose a mineral sunscreen versus one that largely uses chemical filters depends not only on the active ingredients a sunscreen contains, but also on the circumstances in which a sunscreen is used, such that there isn't a "one-size-fits-all" answer.
+A mineral sunscreen with an effective SPF of 15 may work reasonably well in the Canadian fall, winter and spring, but is unlikely to adequately protect from harmful sunburns when used mid-day at the beach in the Caribbean.
 In general, a well-formulated "chemical" sunscreen will provide a higher degree of protection than most mineral sunscreens, and may be a better choice in times of high-intensity sun exposure.

-In my opinion, a well-formulated mineral sunscreen is often a good choice for young children (over 6 months...those under 6 months should be kept out of the sun), and for children with eczema or sensitive skin.
-Research has also shown that physical and chemical UV filters complement each other, such that some sunscreens that combine zinc oxide and/or titanium dioxide with chemical UV filters perform well.
-If you choose to use a mineral sunscreen, I recommend looking for one with a high SPF and applying it generously.
+In my opinion, a well-formulated mineral sunscreen is often a good choice for young children (over 6 months...those under 6 months should be kept out of the sun), and for those with eczema or sensitive skin.
+Research has also shown that physical and chemical UV filters complement each other, such that sunscreens that combine mineral UV filters with chemical filters may perform well.
+If you choose to use a mineral sunscreen, look for one with a high SPF and applying it generously.
 For better protection from longer UVA rays, choose a product that contains zinc oxide alone (in high concentrations of at least 16-18%), or zinc oxide in combination with titanium dioxide.

 Both mineral and "chemical" sunscreens have advantages and disadvantages, but mineral products may be more likely to provide a lesser degree of protection than they advertise, creating a challenge for consumers who prefer to use this type of product.
 When choosing a sunscreen, the Skin Cancer Foundation and Canadian Dermatology Association websites are good places to start.
 Both organizations maintain lists of sunscreens that have been vetted by their respective teams of scientists and/or doctors.
 Choose your product wisely and enjoy the outdoors this summer!